 Chase Sapphire Reserve + Chase Freedom Unlimited

 This combination is still one of my favorites.
-Yes, the Sapphire Reserve is expensive at $450 per year, but with its annual $300 travel rebate it’s not as expensive as it sounds.
+Yes, the Sapphire Reserve is expensive at $550 per year, but with its annual $300 travel rebate it’s not as expensive as it sounds.
 By combining with the no-fee Freedom Unlimited, it’s possible to get 3X for travel & dining (from the Sapphire Reserve) and 1.5X everywhere else (from the Freedom Unlimited card).
+Move the Freedom Unlimited points to your Sapphire Reserve account and you’re golden.
 Those points are then transferable to airline & hotel programs, or can be used for 1.5 cents per point value towards travel booked through the Chase portal.
 When used this way, the card earnings are effectively 4.5% for travel & dining and 2.25% everywhere else.
 The Sapphire Reserve also has excellent travel protections.

 Bank of America Premium Rewards with Platinum Honors Preferred Rewards